furkancbnn/furkancbnn/README.md

 ![flaws](https://user-images.githubusercontent.com/129904143/233822166-6e98f16d-bb7e-4122-a49d-0766b8d3c38d.gif)

-💻 📌 Learning & Growth
-I'm always looking for ways to improve and expand my skillset.
-Currently, I'm focused on improving my JavaScript skills, and I'm also learning React to create more interactive and dynamic web applications.
+💻 📌Learning and Growth They are always looking for ways to improve and expand their skills.
+I am learning React to build more interactive and dynamic web applications.

-🖱 📌 Contributions & Collaborations
-I'm open to collaborating on projects and contributing to open source projects.
-If you have a project that you think I could contribute to, feel free to reach out!
+🖱 📌 Contributions & Collaborations I am open to collaboration and open source data in projects.
+If you have a project that you can contribute and consume, you can contact me.

-📱 📌 Contact
-You can reach me from the links in my account.
+📱 📌Contact You can reach me from the links in my account.